alefiury/Speech-Synthesis-Evaluation-System/README.md

 # Introduction

-A web application developed in flask for quality evaluation of synthesized speech in brazilian portuguese, based on Mean Opinion Score (MOS).
+This is a Flask-based web platform designed for the assessment of speech synthesis quality across various languages, leveraging the Mean Opinion Score (MOS) approach.

+Supporting multiple languages, including English, Spanish, and Portuguese, the platform dynamically adapts its interface to the user's browser language settings, facilitated by Flask Babel extension.

 # How the Application Works

-The evaluation takes into account 5 possible scores: Excellent, Good, Fair, Poor and Bad.

-Every audio sample provided will be shown one by one.

-When all samples are evaluated, the participant will not be able to evaluate more samples.

-To minimize bias during the evaluation, the audio samples are shown in a random order for each participant, and even after a logout, the participants will be able to continue to evaluate the samples from where they stopped.
+Participants rate each speech sample using a five-point scale: Excellent, Good, Fair, Poor, and Bad, with samples presented sequentially and uniquely to each participant.

+To ensure unbiased results, samples are randomized for every participant.
+Participants can resume their evaluations from where they left off, even after logging out, thanks to session continuity.

 ## 1. Dependencies